sjaturner/arrange/README.md

 requirements.
 I'm not sure whether anyone else would find it useful but I'd be interested to find out.

-Of course, the input values don't need to be hexadecimal values.
+Of course, the input values don't need to be hexadecimal octets.
 Any list of whitespace separated tokens would do.
 In some ways this program can be thought of as a structured replacement for 'xargs -n' or paste.